datastrato/GitCensus/README.md

 python3 github_orgs_and_locs.py
 ```

-Finally you can run some script to look at the cached data:
+Finally you can run some scripts to look at the cached data:

 To see weekly activity on the project by contributors run:
 ```shell